| Shropshire Union CanalShropshire Union Canal History

 bridge the canal opens wide with a grassy bank on one side and a Telford warehouse on the other.
 In summer

+lots of people will be milling around and there are always lots of boats moored.
 This large basin is known as Tower Wharf.
 The Wirral Line of the Ellesmere Canal leaves to

 the north while the River Dee can be accessed via an older arm which doubles back on the main line, dropping